 Determining drive times to many points of interest involves multiple calculations.
 This is because drive times to multiple potential destinations need to be calculated.

 Conducting a search from a single origin to multiple destinations is called a query.
-Within that query are multiple origin-destination pairs, these are the number of searches from the point of origin to multiple destination points.
+Within that query are multiple origin-destination pairs.
+These are the number of searches between the point of origin and multiple destination points.

 |0.005 USD per each

-(5.00 USD per 1000)
+($5 per 1000)

 |0.004 USD per each

-(4.00 USD per 1000)
+($4 per 1000)

 - Your starting destination

 The matrix endpoint then calculates the travel times from the origin to each point of interest.

 What are the main differences between the Google Distance Matrix API and TravelTime API?